isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher-configuration.md

 **/header** (opcional)

 O nome do cabeçalho ou cookie HTTP que armazena as informações de autorização.
-Se você armazenar as informações no cabeçalho http, use `HTTP:<*header-name*>`.
-Para armazenar as informações em um cookie, use `Cookie:<header-name>`.
-Se você não especificar um valor `HTTP:authorization` , será usado.
+If you store the information in the http header, use `HTTP:<*header-name*>`.
+To store the information in a cookie, use `Cookie:<header-name>`.
+If you do not specify a value `HTTP:authorization` is used.

 **/timeout** (opcional)